Getting Started

 • Type in plot(1:10) at the R prompt.
 Hit Enter.
 Your screen should look like:

 An IDE like VS Code is designed to organize all the different work we do as data scientists.
-We need to talk to the computer via the shell, talk to R, view plots, and so on.
+We need to talk to the computer via the bash Terminal (often referred to as the “shell”), talk to R, view plots, and so on.

 Running the Getting Started tutorial

-If you hover your cursor over the Activity Bar on the far lefthand side, you can see the names of the different options.
-The second from the bottom is labeled “R Tutorials.”
+If you hover your cursor over the Activity Bar on the far left-hand side, you can see the names of the different options.
+Near the bottom is one labeled “R Tutorials.”
 Click on it.
-(You might need to click twice.)
 This brings up all the R packages with tutorials.
 Click on the package name tutorial.helpers.

 Doing so shows all the R tutorials which are in the tutorial.helpers package.
 If you hover your cursor over a tutorial, a rightward pointing arrow appears.
 Clicking that arrow starts the tutorial.
 Start the getting-started tutorial from the tutorial.helpers package.
 Do so now.